Natural Flavors Ain’t Natural

 How all flavors are made.

-Flavors are obviously a fraction of sorts since they’re not just throwing the real thing in.
+Flavors are obviously only a fraction of the real thing since they’re not just throwing the real thing in.
+So how do they extract it?

 • blended evenly